kubernetes/community/contributors/design-proposals/api-machinery/customresource-conversion-webhook.md

 }

 Type CustomResourceConversion struct {
-  // Conversion strategy, either "nop” or "webhook”.
-If webhook is set, Webhook field is required.
+  // Conversion strategy, either "None” or "Webhook”.
+If Webhook is set, Webhook field is required.
   Strategy string

   // Additional information for external conversion if strategy is set to external